State Frequency Estimation for Anomaly Detection: Preliminaries

 Given an input trace $t$~(a sequence of events, where each event $e \in \Sigma$) and a system $S$, one can use the state machine to determine in which state $S$ would end up, thereby understanding the behavior the system would exhibit.
+In the context of this work, each event in a trace represents a single flow.
 An illustrative example of a state machine is shown in Figure~\ref{fig:example_state_machine}.
 The state machine in this example consists of only one final state, $q_3$.